ivoras/EncryptedNotepad2/README.md

 When saving in OpenPGP's message format (the `.asc`) files, the mode is dictated by the OpenPGP spec.
 It is [OCFB-MDC](https://web.archive.org/web/20231230093732/https://articles.59.ca/doku.php?id=pgpfan:mdc).
 It is an AEAD mode, providing tamper protection as well as encryption.

-## Why is the UI clunky / stange / not native?
+## Why is the UI clunky / strange / not native?

 It's because of Fyne... but it's getting better all the time.